quantiota/AI-Agent-Lab/docs/tasks/README.md

   - Manage authentication using the `VSCODE_API_KEY`.
   - Define input/output formats for code-related tasks.

-## 4. Performance and Optimization
+## 4. AI Agent UI Development

 ### 4.1.
+UI Design and Setup
+- **Task**: Design the user interface layout and set up the Flask application.
+- **Details**:
+  - Create wireframes or mockups to outline the UI.
+  - Set up the Flask project structure, including templates and static files.

+### 4.2.
+Front-End Development
+- **Task**: Implement the HTML, CSS, and JavaScript for the UI.
+- **Details**:
+  - Use a CSS framework (e.g., Bootstrap or Tailwind CSS) for styling.
+  - Implement the chatbot interface using HTML and JavaScript.
+  - Integrate React.js (optional) for more dynamic and interactive components.

+### 4.3.
+Back-End Development
+- **Task**: Set up Flask routes and API endpoints for the UI.
+- **Details**:
+  - Create Flask routes to handle user inputs and send them to the AI Agent.
+  - Implement WebSocket communication (optional) for real-time updates.
+  - Ensure proper session management and authentication.

+### 4.4.
+Integration with AI Agent
+- **Task**: Connect the AI Agent UI with the AI Agent via RESTful APIs.
+- **Details**:
+  - Define API endpoints for sending user queries and receiving responses.
+  - Handle different response types (e.g., text, links, images) in the UI.
+  - Implement error handling and feedback mechanisms for the user.

+### 4.5.
+Testing and Debugging
+- **Task**: Test the UI for functionality, usability, and responsiveness.
+- **Details**:
+  - Write unit tests for Flask routes and API endpoints.
+  - Test the front-end for cross-browser compatibility and responsiveness.
+  - Debug any issues that arise during testing.

+## 5. Performance and Optimization

+### 5.1.
 API Efficiency
-- **Task**: Optimize API calls to minimize latency.
+- **Task**: Optimize API calls between the AI Agent and external services.
 - **Details**:
   - Implement request batching if possible.
   - Use caching mechanisms for frequently requested data or API calls.
   - Handle rate limiting gracefully.

-### 4.2.
+### 5.2.
 Database Query Optimization
 - **Task**: Optimize database interactions to ensure quick response times.
 - **Details**:
   - Review and optimize SQL queries.
   - Implement indexing or other performance-enhancing database techniques.
   - Consider query caching where applicable.

-### 4.3.
+### 5.3.
 Background Task Processing (Optional)
 - **Task**: Implement background task processing for long-running tasks.
 - **Details**:
   - Use Celery or another task queue to offload long-running processes.
   - Ensure tasks can be queued, executed asynchronously, and results communicated back to the AI Agent UI.

-## 5. Testing and Debugging

-### 5.1.
-Unit Testing
-- **Task**: Write unit tests for the AI Agent’s core logic.
-- **Details**:
-  - Focus on input processing, API interactions, and database operations.
-  - Use a testing framework like `pytest`.
-  - Mock external dependencies (e.g., API calls, database connections).

-### 5.2.
-Integration Testing
-- **Task**: Test the integration between the AI Agent and external services.
-- **Details**:
-  - Verify that the AI Agent correctly interacts with QuestDB, Grafana, and VS Code.
-  - Test real-world scenarios with the AI Agent UI.

-### 5.3.
-Debugging
-- **Task**: Debug any issues that arise during development and testing.
-- **Details**:
-  - Use logging and monitoring to trace issues.
-  - Ensure proper error handling and reporting within the AI Agent.

 ## 6. Documentation

 ### 6.1.
 Code Documentation
-- **Task**: Document the AI Agent’s codebase for maintainability.
+- **Task**: Document the AI Agent and AI Agent UI codebase for maintainability.
 - **Details**:
   - Add docstrings to functions, classes, and modules.
   - Comment on complex or non-obvious code sections.

 ### 6.2.
 User Documentation
-- **Task**: Write usage instructions for the AI Agent.
+- **Task**: Write usage instructions for the AI Agent and AI Agent UI.
 - **Details**:
   - Create a `README.md` detailing setup, configuration, and usage.
   - Provide examples of input formats and expected outputs.